Qowaiv/qowaiv-domainmodel/README.md

 ## Command Processor
 An approach often used when applying event sourcing is the [(command pattern)https://en.wikipedia.org/wiki/Command_pattern];
-every change on the domain(s) is triggerd by a command, which is handled by a single command handler.
+every change on the domain(s) is triggered by a command, which is handled by a single command handler.

 As it should be irrelevant to the sender of the command which handler handles